 Upper image: Canal & River Trust Lower image: Jason Hawkes

 A plan in 1892 to alter the entrance to Pudding Mill River was deferred but a drawing from 1920 shows the intention not only to alter the entrance but to build new tide gates also.
-The abutments of the eastern set of gates still stand.
+The abutments of the eastern set of gates stood for many years, but disappeared with the Olympic alterations.

 LMA ACC 2423/P1826